facebookresearch/fairseq/README.md

 # Quick Start

-The following command-line tools are available:
+The following command-line tools are provided:
 * `python preprocess.py`: Data pre-processing: build vocabularies and binarize training data
 * `python train.py`: Train a new model on one or multiple GPUs
 * `python generate.py`: Translate pre-processed data with a trained model